EleanorPermata/Hospital-Management-System/README.md

 ## ❓ How to Compile and Run
 1. Download source (`Hospital_Management_System_Final.c`,) and text (`.txt`) files.
-2. Use a C compiler to compile:
+2. Use any C compiler to compile.
+3. Run the main `.c` file.